ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-linting.rst

 Code format and layout
 ======================

+It is recommended that all react applications are based upon ska-react-webapp-skeleton, which provides all of the basic format and layout, as well as all of the scripts as described here.    https://gitlab.com/ska-telescope/templates/ska-react-webapp-skeleton

 `ESLint`_ and `Prettier`_ are included as code analysis and formatting tools.
 These do not need installing as they’re included in node_modules by running